cbitter78/What-I-am-Learning/README.md

 ## How I work

-After 22 years in technology I value work, though it may be mis-spelled, or incomplete is more valuable in a git repo then it is on my laptop waiting for me to release it to the world.
+After 22 years in technology I value work, though it may be misspelled, or incomplete is more valuable in a git repo then it is on my laptop waiting for me to release it to the world.
 With that in mind you will see lots of commits here.
 You may see some files that look like I am working on them.
 That is because I am.
-You will also notice I am commiting all my work directly to TRUNK.
+You will also notice I am committing all my work directly to TRUNK.
 This is deliberate and intentional.

 ## How I read

 I have grown up with the blessing of dyslexia.
-Though this has aided me in some amazintg ways I stil struggel with reading.
+Though this has aided me in some amazing ways I still struggle with reading.
 I still sit down and read through quite a few paper books.
-In this repo you may see referance to Audio Book and Kindle books.
+In this repo you may see reference to Audio Book and Kindle books.
 Most of the time I buy the Audio, Kindle and Paper Copy.
-I listen to the Audio Book, Highlight and take notes in the Kindel app.
+I listen to the Audio Book, Highlight and take notes in the Kindle app.
 Then from time to time I will highlight the best parts in the paperback, add a note and give it away.
 Maybe now that I have this repo I can just include a QR Code?  :)